pulibrary/researchdata/docs/drupal-core-upgrade.md

    lando composer update drupal --with-all-dependencies
    ```

-1. Check if updates to .htaccess or robots.txt conflict.
+1. Check if updates to .gitignore, .htaccess, or robots.txt conflict.
 Usually these changes should also be discarded, but you should look at them to determine if they need to be kept.
    ```
-   git diff .htaccess
-   git diff robots.txt
-   git checkout .htaccess
-   git checkout robots.txt
+   git diff .gitignore .htaccess robots.txt git checkout .gitignore git checkout .htaccess git checkout robots.txt
    ```

 1. You may need to run an updatedb and a cache rebuild.
 These do no harm if they are no needed, but if an updatedb is needed locally it will likely also be needed on the servers after a deploy (and is included in the capistrano deploy):